Indian Child Welfare

 ᎠᏲᎵ ᎠᎦᏎᏍᏙᏗ ᎢᏳᎵᏍᏔᏅ ᎢᏗᏓᏛᏁᏗ

-Cherokee Nation Child Protective Services accepts, investigates and records all reports of alleged abuse and neglect of Cherokee children and provides protection to Indian children on Indian lands.
-Child Protective Services also works with the Department of Human Services to investigate the abuse or mistreatment of Cherokee children residing outside the Cherokee Nation.
-The primary responsibility of Child Protective Services is to assess the safety of the child and take the appropriate action to protect and promote the best interest of the child.
+Cherokee Nation Child Protective Services investigates and records all reports of alleged abuse and neglect of Indian children and provides protection to Indian children within the reservation.
+Child Protective Services also works with the Department of Human Services to investigate the abuse or mistreatment of Indian children.

 What is child abuse?